zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 ```
 This sets up your camera and uses it as input in the software.

-Now in this step you can actually add you own code to tell the program what it should do depending on the input it recieves from the camera!
+Now in this step you can actually add you own code to tell the program what it should do depending on the input it receives from the camera!
 The code for this is an 'if statement' and you can designate which direction using 'UP', 'DOWN', 'RIGHT', or 'LEFT'.
-There are so many cool projects you could create with this software so feel free to expirement!
+There are so many cool projects you could create with this software so feel free to experiment!

 ```javascript
 const predict = async () => {